 HTTP 301 Moved Permanently

 Means the URL has been permanently redirected to another URL.
-Search engines needs to replace old URL with the new one redirected to.
+Search engines need to replace the old URL with the new one redirected to.

 HTTP 302 Found

 This code imply a temporary URL redirection.
-Search engines does not need to replace the URL since they will use the same URL in future requests.
+Search engines do not need to replace the URL since they will use the same URL in future requests.

 HTTP 304 Not modified